Teshuvoh Tefilloh Tzedokoh

 Overview

 Teshuvoh Tefilloh Tzedokoh is a registered charity (1099567) established in 2003 and based in Salford, Manchester.
 The charity's name derives from three Hebrew concepts central to Jewish spiritual practice: repentance (teshuvah), prayer (tefillah), and charity/righteous giving (tzedakah).
-With an annual expenditure of approximately £4.7 million, the organization operates as a significant grant-maker within the Orthodox Jewish community in the Manchester area.
-The charity receives the majority of its income through donations and legacies (£4.75 million in the most recent financial year) and distributes funds through grants to individuals and organizations, as well as providing buildings, facilities, human resources, and services.
+With an annual expenditure of approximately £4.7 million, the organisation operates as a significant grant-maker within the Orthodox Jewish community in the Manchester area.
+The charity receives the majority of its income through donations and legacies (£4.75 million in the most recent financial year) and distributes funds through grants to individuals and organisations, as well as providing buildings, facilities, human resources, and services.
 The charity operates with minimal public disclosure, functioning primarily through trustee discretion rather than open application processes.

 Funding Priorities